 Last year, the Estonian logistics solution and its affiliate GSMtasks, contacted Estonian universities.
 The company aimed to identify opportunities for beneficial long-term cooperation for both parties.

 Today, in addition to offering guest lectures and internships, professional scholarships have been issued.
-The aim was to use Navirec and GSMtasks as a logistics and work management software as a teaching tool within school logistics laboratories.
+The aim was to use Navirec and GSMtasks as logistics and work management software as a teaching tool within school logistics laboratories.

 The nature of universities and companies is changing